-- Geneva Call, Deed of Commitment under Geneva Call for the Protection of Children from the Effects of the Armed Conflict (2010), art.
-7.
+Geneva Call, Deed of Commitment under Geneva Call for the Protection of Children from the Effects of the Armed Conflict (2010), art.
+7. As of May 1, 2019, 26 armed non-state actors have signed this deed of commitment.

 Safe Schools Declaration